Same-sex marriage in American Samoa: Obergefell v. Hodges

 In a 2022 essay, Chancellor's Professor of Law Christopher Leslie of the University of California, Irvine School of Law wrote of three theoretical routes for the legalization of same-sex marriage in American Samoa: the U.S. Congress could extend Obergefell to American Samoa, local leaders could acquiesce to Obergefell, or a local same-sex couple could file suit in federal court.
 However, American Samoa lacks a federal district court, and as a result such a lawsuit would likely be heard in Hawaii or in the District of Columbia.
 In addition, Leslie wrote, "The territory remains under the authority and supervision of the U.S. Department of the Interior, and, thus, it is unclear against whom same-sex couples hoping to enforce Obergefell in American Samoa would file suit. [...]
 [I]f the federal judge in Hawaii determines that the Secretary of the Interior is the proper respondent, an American Samoan couple seeking a marriage license could be forced to litigate 7,000 miles away in Washington, D.C.
 No other couple seeking marriage rights must bear such an extraordinary burden.
 Assuming that they can make it into the proper federal court, the couple then faces another unique legal problem—the Insular Cases."
 Leslie further wrote:

 The hostility to marriage equality in American Samoa is painfully ironic, as its Polynesian culture has historically welcomed and embraced gender diversity.
 For centuries, Samoan society has recognized faʻafafine, who are members of American Samoa's traditional third gender. [...]
 The refusal to recognize Obergefell effectively blocks faʻafafine from marrying their male partners even though they would not be considered same-sex couples in traditional Polynesian culture because male and faʻafafine are different genders. [...]
 The denial of marriage rights inflicts significant harms and hardships upon same-sex couples and male-faʻafafine couples in American Samoa.
 Couples denied marriage rights may endure higher taxes, reduced access to healthcare, and more complicated and expensive legal planning.
 They also experience dignitary harms by being denied basic rights that others enjoy freely. [...]
 Marriage is more than just a bundle of rights; it is dignity, respect, and belonging.
 All these benefits and virtues are denied to same-sex and male-faʻafafine couples in American Samoa.

+In a 2026 law review article, attorneys from American Samoa Legal Aid and the Freedom From Religion Foundation wrote that because the High Court of American Samoa had previously ruled that the Due Process Clause of the Fifth Amendment applies to the territory, and because same-sex marriage does not conflict with the core pillars of faʻa Sāmoa, the Supreme Court's ruling in Obergefell should apply to American Samoa.
+The article suggested that if a local same-sex couple were denied a marriage license the proper procedure would be to file a case against the Territorial Registrar in the High Court of American Samoa.
+If the High Court were to rule against the couple, the next step would be to sue the Department of the Interior.